srl-ethz/faive_gym_oss/README.md

 cd /path/to/faive_gym/faive_gym
 python train.py task=FaiveHandP0
 ```

 ## Additional Arguments
-Some additional arguments that can be appended; This has the same effect as modifying the yaml files in isaacgymenvs/cfg directory, and could be used to easily change hyperparameters across runs. (check IsaacGymEnvs documentation for more)
+Some additional arguments that can be appended; This has the same effect as modifying the yaml files in faive_gym/cfg directory, and could be used to easily change hyperparameters across runs. (check IsaacGymEnvs documentation for more)

 arguments | meaning
 --- | ---
-capture_video=True force_render=False | occasionaly capture video while training and save it to videos/ (also uploads to W&B, if that is enabled)
+capture_video=True force_render=False | occasionaly capture video while training and save it to videos/ (also uploads to W&B, if that is enabled).
+This also disables the windows from popping up.
-capture_video_freq=2000 capture_video_len=200 | (use together with capture_video=True) adjust the frequency / length of recording (save a video of length 200 steps every 2000 steps).
+capture_video_freq=2000 capture_video_len=200 | adjust the frequency / length of recording (save a video of length 200 steps every 2000 steps).
+If this is not set when the above arguments are set, the default settings for video capture will be used.
 num_envs=8 | try with fewer robot instances (useful for debugging)
 headless=True | run without GUI
 test=True | no training, just rollout policy
-checkpoint=runs/FaiveHand/nn/*.pth | load from checkpoint (combine with `test=True` to test out trained policy)
+checkpoint=runs/FaiveHand/nn/*.pth | load from checkpoint (combine with `test=True` to test out trained policy without training)
 wandb_activate=True wandb_group=srl_ethz wandb_project=your_project_name wandb_name=your_run_name | log this run in Weights & Biases
-task.env.episodeLength=400 | example of how to modify the values defined in isaacgymenvs/cfg/task/FaiveHand.yaml
+task.env.env_spacing=0.7 | Any value defined in the config yaml files can be modified.
+This is an example of how to modify the values defined in faive_gym/cfg/task/RobotHandDefault.yaml

 ## using the Python `wandb` package for Weights and Biases
 when using the Weights & Biases feature, there might be an error which requires you to install xvfb and ffmpeg, with `sudo apt install xvfb` and `sudo apt install ffmpeg`.